 - Calls for SAR should be a last resort for minor incidents; we do not discourage calls for incidents with potential for death or serious injury.

 - Calls for perceived minor incidents will likely be met with the closest employee being dispatched to walk to the incident to size up the situation and provide a government perspective on necessity of evacuation by an EMT.

 - Calls will be responded to at the NPS’ discretion.
 There have been several calls in the last decade where rescue efforts were not initiated for 48-72 hours due to inclement weather.
 (Just because you press your beacon SOS does not mean rescue is coming.)
 We will do what we believe is reasonable keeping in mind that rescuer lives take precedent over the life of the individual who got themselves in trouble.

 - Frivolous or fraudulent calls for air rescue can result in being charged with filing a false report.
 One such incident about 5 years ago resulted in the offender pleading guilty to a misdemeanor and paying court ordered restitution.

-There have unfortunately been cases where SAR rescuers have died while trying to perform rescue.
-SAR is not here to provide guiding services and don’t always expect a rapids response.
-It can take hours to gather a team together and sometime days before a rescue can be attempted, if weather conditions are not favorable.
+There have unfortunately been cases where SAR rescuers have died while trying to perform a rescue.
+SAR is not here to provide guiding services and doesn’t always expect a rapids response.
+It can take hours to gather a team together and sometimes days before a rescue can be attempted if weather conditions are not favorable.

 How is SAR organized?

-This is a little more complex but generally, at least in the west coast, falls into one of three categories:
+This is a little more complex but generally, at least on the west coast, falls into one of three categories: